spanishTapas/VogueShop/README.md

 * Properly comment your code
 * Use Keynote to get proper measurements/sizes/alignment for interface elements
    * Measurements are generally 2x what they should be in the storyboard or code
-   * The app should properly resize for different phone sizes

 * Use IonIcons for icons
    * https://ionicons.com